Skip to main content

 Result: Products priced outside 100100-200 appear first, products in that range at the bottom.

-Weighted Groups
+Weighted groups

 Combine multiple attributes with different weights to create sophisticated ranking algorithms.

 Apply a decaying multiplier to boost products matching conditions while maintaining natural ranking.
 Unlike priority rules, soft boost creates interleaving rather than clustering.
+Each soft boost appears with a Modifier badge and is visually grouped beneath the metric or attribute it modifies.
+This lets you see at a glance which expression the boost targets.
+Key differences from priority rules:

 • Natural interleaving: Boosted products are distributed throughout results based on their base score